b0nes164/MetalMinRepro/README.md

 - Posts its partial solution to its corresponding entry in the scan buffer, marking it as READY.
 (If n == 0, we mark it as INCLUSIVE instead.)
 - Sets a "lookback_id" to entry n-1.
 - Loop:
-  - Fetch entry lookback_id from the scan bfufer.
+  - Fetch entry lookback_id from the scan buffer.
   - If that entry is INCLUSIVE, combine it locally with my partial solution, and post that to entry n in the scan buffer tagged with INCLUSIVE.
 Return.
   - If that entry is READY, combine it locally with my partial solution, decrement lookback_id, and jump to the top of the loop

 In the test we are submitting, the "partial solution" is the integer 1024, and "combine" is add.
 So we expect after our implementation completes, entry n in the scan buffer contains the value 1024 \* n.

+Note that this chained structure imposes a serial dependency across all workgroups: workgroup n depends on workgroup n-1.
+However, in practice, the scan buffer resides in cache and the resolution of the dependency (one atomic read, one addition, one atomic store) is fast; this serial dependency is not the bottleneck of a chained-scan or chained-sort ("Onesweep") implementation.

 ### More grungy technical details

-We lied about the structure of the array above.
+We lied about the structure of the scan buffer above.
 It's actually an array of TWO u32s per workgroup.
 We split the 32b value that we wish to store across the two u32s (in bits 15:0) and store the flag values in bits 31:30.
 We choose this structure because we wish to use all 32 bits of the value in our computations and can't store both a 32b value and 2 bits of flags in one u32.
 References to `split` and `join` in the source code are implementing this structure.
 We have not seen any issues on Apple hardware with our use of this structure.
 However, it was tricky to get right from our perspective and might be an interesting future internal test for you to use on your hardware.

 ## Building and running the test

-The below run is on a M3.
+The below run is on a M3 (and displays the expected behavior).

 ```
 % make